-I currently spend my days leading Design at Appriss.
+I currently spend my days leading Design at Appriss Safety.
 I'm crafting our design team and practice from the ground up, and introducing user centered design to the way our products are designed and built.
 Our products aim to help people who have been affected by crimes by providing information, resources, and critical notifications.
 I lead and create all user-centered design efforts for Appriss Safety products, including foundational user research, usability testing, UX strategy, user and task flows, persona development, wireframes, prototypes, and visual design.
 I work to build collaboration within our cross-functional team of product managers, engineers, portfolio managers, business analysts, and directors to deliver solutions that meet the needs of our users.
 In order to integrate a user-centered design approach throughout the company, I build collaborations with our sales and client relations team and our marketing team resulting in more thoughtful designs and better user experiences.
 I am constantly learning new things, and I value working with a team that prioritizes collaboration and sharing best practices.

-Last year, I worked as a Product Designer at Humana's Digital Experience Center building products and expanding design in Pharmacy IT.
+Prior to Appriss, I worked as a Product Designer at Humana's Digital Experience Center building products and expanding design in Pharmacy IT.
 At Humana, Product Designers are full stack, which means working across a wide breadth of design including research, usability testing, visual design, and prototyping.
 On a daily basis, I actively collaborated with designers, developers, and product managers in a pairing environment in order to drive quick iteration and production for business and consumer-facing products.
 In order to engage with the people we were building for, I regularly led co-creation workshops and user research sessions with pharmacists and home health care practitioners in order to design solutions for their specialized work environment.

 In addition to my work in the world of user centered design and technology, I have over a decade of experience in ethnographic research, writing, visual art and design, and teaching.